knative/docs/docs/install/operator/knative-with-operator-cli.md

         kn operator enable ingress --contour -n knative-serving
         ```

-## Installing the Knative Eventing component
+## Install the Knative Eventing component

 You can install Knative Eventing of any specific version under any specific namespace.
 By default, the namespace is `knative-eventing`,
 and the version is the latest.